-An NTLM-protected server usually answers the first unauthenticated request with 401 Unauthorized and a WWW-Authenticate: NTLM header.
-In curl, --ntlm enables the NTLM handshake and --user supplies the domain-qualified account in the form DOMAIN\username:password.
+An NTLM-protected origin server usually answers the first unauthenticated HTTP/1.1 request with 401 Unauthorized and a WWW-Authenticate: NTLM header.
+In curl, --ntlm selects NTLM for the origin server, and --user supplies the account in DOMAIN\username:password or user@example.com:password form.

 NTLM is best treated as a compatibility path rather than a preferred long-term authentication method.
-Keep it on HTTPS, avoid leaving reusable passwords on the literal command line when possible, and remember that some minimal curl builds do not include NTLM support at all, which shows up as an unsupported option or missing feature instead of an authentication failure.
+Keep it on HTTPS, avoid leaving reusable passwords on the literal command line when possible, and use the proxy-authentication path when the challenge is 407 Proxy Authentication Required with Proxy-Authenticate: NTLM.
+Minimal curl builds may also lack the NTLM or TLS support required for --ntlm, which appears as an unsupported feature rather than a bad password.

 A 401 plus WWW-Authenticate: NTLM means the origin server is asking for NTLM.
 If the response is 407 Proxy Authentication Required with Proxy-Authenticate: NTLM, the proxy is challenging first and the proxy-authentication path is the correct next step.